coderefinery/2023-03-21-workshop/content/questions/day4.md

 42. How does Conda know where to get info to perform `conda activate <env_name>`?
 Is info about these environments stored somewhere?
      - yes, on my computer it keeps a list of all environments in .conda on my home folder
          - I'm on Ubuntu, found ~/.conda dir as well after I typed `conda env export > environment.yml`.
 But where does `coderefinery` env come from, which is activated magically by `conda activate coderefinery`?
+           - The name of an environment can be specified in the `environment.yml` file, for instance `name: coderefinery`.

 43. So I can see I have the coderefinery environment under my Miniconda/envs folder and I see it when I do `conda info -e`.
 I have put my current environment info a `myownenvironment.yml` file.
-B`but what has to happen to` myownenvironment.yml so it behaves like the coderefinery environment I can see in my envs folder and so it lists like an available environment I can load?
+But what has to happen to` `myownenvironment.yml` so it behaves like the coderefinery environment I can see in my envs folder and so it lists like an available environment I can load?
     - Oh, wait I might have found it.
 Its the next part of the exercise (facepalm...)

 44. It is difficult to understand from which terminal a person needs to run from.
 There is the `cmd``, the anaconda` one, the `git bash` etc...
 Should I start with the anaconda terminal?